restic/restic/doc/060_forget.rst

 instructs restic to not remove anything but print which snapshots would be removed.

-.. note:: If you use append-only backups, some best practices apply.
+.. note:: If you use an append-only repository, some best practices apply.
-    Please refer to the security considerations below.
+    Please refer to the security considerations below for more information.

 When ``forget`` is run with a policy, restic loads the list of all snapshots, then groups these by host name and list of directories.
 The grouping